 Eastside Baby Corner provides direct assistance to local families challenged by job loss, homelessness, medical crisis and poverty.
-In 2014, they provided more than 8,000 clothing bags (each with a week's wardrobe) and more than 1,324 car seats to local families, keeping children safe and families comforted in their time of greatest need.
+Each year they provide more than 8,000 clothing bags (each with a week's wardrobe) and more than 1,324 car seats to local families, keeping children safe and families comforted in their time of greatest need.
 Your donations won't gather dust here; items are matched to deserving families within a week of the item being requested.

 1510 N.W.
 Maple St.

 Editor's not: Treehouse is not currently accepting donations, but financial gifts are welcome.

 This standout organization's mission is to "give foster kids a childhood and a future."
 Among the myriad of services Treehouse provides to youth in the foster care system is an awesome warehouse filled to the brim with new and like-new clothing, shoes, toys, school supplies and books, where the kids can go "shopping" (everything is free) for what they want and need.
 This is a particularly great choice if along with your toy donation, you have a fashion-conscious tween (or toddler for that matter) who has outgrown their stylish brands.